Photo Gallery

 Hurrah lunch time, my favorite time of day! a 3 course meal here will set you back 4000 pesos (that's just under £1 to you and me!!)

 Now off to the emerald shop for a free cup of coffee.
 I think the poor sales man lucked out a bit when he realised that none of us had any intention of buying any thing.
-The rest of us managed to sneak of out leaving Stuart and Phil with all the sales spiel!
+The rest of us managed to sneek of out leaving Stuart and Phil with all the sales spiel!

 We should have just grabbed a handful and done a runner!